egnyte/integrations-cookbook/book/app-settings.md

 # App Settings

-Your integration will be featured in our *Egnyte Builder*, also known as *Apps & Integrations*, where it can provide an option to open a user settings screen.
+Your integration will be featured in our *Apps & Integrations*, also known as *Apps & Integrations*, where it can provide an option to open a user settings screen.

 ![Screenshot of settings](./assets/settings-menu.png)